Group Policy vs. System Hardening: Why GPOs don’t provide sustainable security

 To compensate the limitations, an extremely large amount of time would have to be invested in manual activities.
 However, the current shortage of skilled workers does not allow this in almost any company.

-For sustainable system hardening, SCM needs to be automated – at all levels: setup, monitoring, and customization.
+For sustainable System Hardening, SCM needs to be automated – at all levels: setup, monitoring, and customization.
 This is the only way to keep IT infrastructures compliant with current recommendations and standards in the long term and effectively reduce the risk of successful cyber attacks.

 If you need support in this regard, please feel free to contact us.